 William Shockley was credited with the invention of the transistor.
 He was also an incredible asshole.
 The transistor was actually invented by John Bardeen and Walter Brattain: Shockley got to share credit because he was their boss.
 Still an appropriate name for the head of an electronics (solid state physics) laboratory.

-Ioseb Besarionis Dze Jugashvili,note name form in Russian: Iosif Vissarionovich Dzhugashvili better known by his self-given name Joseph Stalin, which translates to "man of steel" (no not That one.)
+Ioseb Besarionis Dze Jugashvili,note name form in Russian: Iosif Vissarionovich Dzhugashvili better known by his self-given name Josef Stalin, which translates to "man of steel" (no not That one.)
 During his leadership of the Soviet Union he boosted steel production to nigh unprecedented levels, in addition to leading the very power Winston Churchill's "Iron Curtain" speech was directed against.

 There's a Finnish Meteorologist named Pekka Pouta, which would translate as Peter Fair Weather.